-Some credit card issuers allow you to see if you’re preapproved or prequalified for their credit cards.
+Some credit card issuers allow you to get preapproved or prequalified for their credit cards.
 You’ll need to fill out a form and submit your personal information via the card issuer’s website.
 Once you’ve submitted the form, the card issuer will initiate a soft inquiry on your credit report.
 A soft inquiry will not affect your credit score.

-If you receive a preapproval notice, you’ve met all the lender’s criteria thus far.
-A preapproval indicates you are likely to get approved, but approval is not guaranteed.
+If you receive a preapproval notice, you’ve met all the lender’s criteria so far.
+A pre-approval indicates you are likely to get approved, but approval is not guaranteed.
 You’ll still need to apply for the card to be fully approved.

-Your credit score is a creditor’s first line of defense in determining your creditworthiness.
-A lot of weight will be put on your credit score when you apply for a credit card.
-Knowing which credit score range you fall in will help you identify the right cards to apply for.
+Your credit score is how creditors determine your creditworthiness or how likely you are to pay back a loan.
+A lot of weight is put on your credit score when you apply for a credit card.
+Knowing which credit score range you fall in will help you identify the right cards to apply

 For example, if a credit card company advertises cards for people with excellent credit (800+ credit score) and you fall in the “fair” credit range, then you’ll probably want to steer clear of that specific card.